på dansk 🇩🇰 (kommer snart)

 Are there any restrictions or conditions on a stay?
 Because this is a retreat where we expect guests to spend some time working on a project, minimum stay is two weeks.
-We offer a 10% discount on the monthly rate for stays longer than a month.
 Please see individual apartment information for details of prices.
-For the moment we are working on a seasonal basis – until we have improved insulation and installed solar-powered heat-exchangers in the apartments we don’t intend to have guests during December-February.
+For the moment we are working on a seasonal basis – until we have improved insulation and installed solar-powered heat-exchangers in the apartments we don’t intend to have guests during November-March.

 Is there any funding available for a stay?
 Many of our guests do receive funding or grants to work here, often from their national Arts Council or comparable body.
 England-based applicants can apply to the Develop Your Creative Practice fund at the Arts Council.
 Leila can talk to you about this scheme if it is new to you; contact her via the contact page.